 Content marketers can surely achieve similar objectives using podcasts as they would use blog posts, and it is a surefire way of doing content marketing without relying on blog posts.

 It is essential to underscore the growing role of audiovisuals in sharing and disseminating information in today’s age.
 The chances are high that individuals would turn to audiovisual content than they would to written content.
 Therefore, content marketers could leverage videos in circumstances that they do not want to deploy blog posts in their content marketing operations.

 Making Use of Mailing Lists

 While mailing lists would involve some form of writing in one way or the other, mailing lists are fundamentally different from the art of coming up with blog posts for content marketing.
-At times, mailing lists are personalized and are tailored to have much more impact compared to writing blog posts.
-Therefore, content marketers could focus on building their mailing list, and leveraging them for their content marketing operations so that they can have the most impact.
+At times, mailing lists are personalized and

 The importance and usage of social media continue to grow, and it is only set to exponentially dominate how people interact and share information in days to come.
 Therefore, content marketers could harness the power and networks in their social media platforms to attract more followers, share more content -as this could also help to stimulate an interest in users of the product that the marketers are pushing forward.

 To sum this up, writing blog posts is an effective way of going about content marketing.
 Still, it is also essential to keep in mind that there is a whole battery of techniques that could be deployed to market content and stimulate interest in the target audience.